-The screen below shows a subset of the DID numbers assigned for testing.
-These 4 numbers were mapped to the 4 enterprise extensions 60396, 60397, 60398 and 60399.
+The screen below shows a subset of the 10 digits DID numbers assigned for testing.
+These 3 numbers were mapped to the 3 enterprise extensions 60396, 60397 and 60398.
 These same 10-digit numbers were used in the outbound calling party information on the service provider trunk when calls were originated from these extensions.